industrial-edge/iih-semantics-getting-started/README.md

 ![Overview](docs/graphics/overview.png)

 ### General Task
-The main goal of the task is to read some relevant data from the PLC and have it accessible to other applications with a standardized model of information using OPC UA companion specifications.
+The main goal of the task is to read some relevant data from the PLC and have it accessible to other applications with a standardized information model using OPC UA companion specifications.
 The IIH maps data from the PLC to those models and makes data accessible via an OPC UA Server.
 To read data from the PLC two options are demonstrated:
 1. OPC UA Connector (Databus)
 2. SIMATIC S7+ Connector (Connectivity Suite)